 The most expensive blue diamonds are usually sold at auctions.
 The most famous and expensive blue diamond is the Hope Diamond, at a hefty $250 million.

 Alternatives for Blue Diamonds

-If you are on a budget, or if you simply don’t want to purchase a blue diamond, there are some wonderful alternatives you can choose for your engagement ring.
-Here are some options to consider:
+If you are on a budget, or if you simply don’t want to purchase a blue diamond, there are some wonderful alternatives you can choose for your engagement ring, instead of a blue diamond ring.
+Here are some options to consider.

 Apart from the royal blue hue, they also come in green, violet, purple, orange, yellow, pink, and similar colors.
 You can even find black, brown, or gray sapphires, but they are much rarer.
 It goes without saying that sapphire engagement rings are much more affordable than blue diamond engagement rings.